 Nobody expected that our long work days and weekends out with friends would evolve into mornings, afternoons and nights with family for days on end.
 Social gatherings have been shelved until early May, but this surplus of family facetime and home cooked meals are creating a stockpile of fond memories through these tough times.

 At the very least, you won’t have to feel guilty about not spending time with the fam when the coronavirus social gathering ban lifts.
-Get the entire fambam together for an indoor workout sesh to sweat off the calories or spice things up with weekly game night.
+Get the entire fambam together for an indoor workout sesh to sweat off the calories or spice things up with a weekly game night.
 You just might find the CB period flying by.

 In these coronavirus times, good hygiene takes top priority.
 Pressing lift buttons with our elbows, washing our hands and disinfecting our homes on the regular is the new norm now, and I’ll bet that none of us want to think of the times pre-virus where we’d touch surfaces – even the germiest ones – without a care then proceed to eat KFC right after.